Simon De Lacy

 Take it All Why Don'tcha

-The clue's in the name; SilverGinger 5 are another Ginger side-project, when he's not wrestling with trying to keep a Wildhearts lineup drug-free, not to mention himself.
-As with everything he does, seemingly, Black Leather Mojo is an album of catchy pop songs played through a distortion box on 11; think: Cheap Trick with attitude.
+The clue's in the name; SilverGinger 5 are another Ginger side-project, when he's not wrestling with trying to keep a Wildhearts lineup (not to mention himself) drug-free.
+As with everything he does, seemingly, Black Leather Mojo is an album of catchy pop songs played through a distortion box on eleven; think: Cheap Trick with attitude.
+OK, more attitude.
 While this isn't 100% my bag, it seems to be more than competent at what it does and should probably have sold many more copies than it undoubtedly did.

 The reason this is here is that my Mellotron was used on it.
 Ginger's a huge Cardiacs fan (good man!) and got Tim Smith to produce it, who brought in his old mucker Bill "William D." Drake to play keyboards.
 Tim rang me and I asked if I could bring the ol' M400 down and (as I've said somewhere else around here), you don't say no to Tim...
 Credited with 'piano and organ', Bill actually sticks the Mellotron on a couple of tracks, with strings on (Whatever Happened To) Rock'n'Roll Girls, then lovely 'Strawberry Fields'-style flutes and choirs on Church Of The Broken Hearted.